 Extra commuting costs:

-Consider where you work and where most of your weekly activities take place so you know if your commuting costs will increase based on your new location.
+Consider where you work and where most of your weekly activities occur so you know if your commuting costs will increase based on your new location.
 This is definitely something to consider when finding a real estate agent and setting up your initial real estate agent search.

 First Time Home Owner Costs